alecamaracm/LED-Matrix-with-Render-and-HDMI-support/README.md

 All flash copy/rendering commands can be sent from the PC and go through an ESP32 which acts as a command buffer for the FPGA.

+Other features: USB audio decoding/encoding and USB hub.

 See the screenshots below for working examples.

 <!-- GETTING STARTED -->